 The term qualify also means that individual recipients belong to a charitable class and the payments are to aid them.
 Examples include:

 - Helping the aged poor;

 - Training teachers and social workers from underdeveloped countries; and

 - Awarding scholarships to individuals.

 Line 3b.
 Section 403(b) annuity plan.
-Indicate whether you have a section 403(b) annuity plan available for your employees.
+Indicate whether the organization has a section 403(b) annuity plan available for its employees.